Vladimir9595/3D-Portfolio/README.md

 ### Install additionals packages

-To build a 3D canvas model, we need some additionals packages.
+To build a 3D canvas model, you need some additionals packages.
 To make that, run the command below :

 ```bash